Not Myself Tonight: Chart performance

 During its first week on U.S. radio, "Not Myself Tonight" became the most added song on Mainstream Top 40 (886 plays in its first six days) and Rhythmic Radio stations in the United States, debuting at number 27 on the Mainstream Top 40 (Pop Songs) chart.
 Digitally, it sold 77,000 copies in its first week, entering the Billboard Hot 100 chart at number 23, becoming Aguilera's third solo highest chart debut behind 2008's "Keeps Gettin' Better", which debuted at number 7, and 2006's "Ain't No Other Man", which opened at number 19.
-The single became a success on the Hot Dance Club Songs, peaking atop the chart.
-As of March 2011, "Not Myself Tonight" has sold 368,000 copies in the US.
+According to Nielsen BDS, the song reached a Billboard Hot 100 audience of 11.8 million after a week of airplay.
+"Not Myself Tonight" became a success on the Hot Dance Club Songs, peaking atop the chart.
+The single became an airplay hit in the US soon after its premiere, and it was the number one most requested song at WHTZ (Z100) New York.
+As of March 2011, the single has sold 368,000 copies in the US.

 The track managed to peak at number 11 and 12 on the Canadian Hot 100 and the UK Singles Chart, respectively.
 In the UK, however, the single spent just six weeks in the top 100, with a chart run of 12–24–39–64–48–83.
 In Australia, "Not Myself Tonight" debuted and peaked at number 22, remaining at its peak position for a further week.
 Meanwhile, in New Zealand, the single charted at number 32 on the New Zealand Singles Chart and managed to remain on the chart for only one week.
 The single fared better in South Korea, debuting at number 4 on the Gaon International Digital Chart, and later peaking at number three.
 In Japan, it peaked at number three on the Billboard Japan Hot 100.